kurianbenoy/myblog/posts/2020/2020-03-21-BengaliAI_experience.md

 ---
+aliases:
+- /coding/kaggle/2020/03/21/BengaliAI_experience
+author: kurianbenoy
+categories:
+- coding
+- kaggle
+date: '2020-03-21'
 layout: post
+readtime: true
 title: Bengali AI Competition Experience
-author: kurianbenoy
-tags: [coding, kaggle]
-readtime: true

 ---

 Thanks to Kaggle and Bengali AI for organising this competition.
 I would like to congratulate all the winners of this competition.